spraakbanken/swell-project/Error_code_book.md

 **Examples**

-  * Usage of "och" instead of full stop:
+  * (Pilot 3, Elena, A11AT1)  Usage of "och" instead of full stop:

 ![](https://spraakbanken.gu.se/sites/spraakbanken.gu.se/files/Sent-segment-och.png)

-  * Merging full stops with tokens before and/or after:
+  * (Pilot 3, Elena, A11AT1) Merging full stops with tokens before and/or after:

 ![](https://spraakbanken.gu.se/sites/spraakbanken.gu.se/files/Sent_segm_merged.png)

-  * Neglecting usage of full stops or other indication of a new sentence:
+  * (Pilot 3, Elena, A11AT1) Neglecting usage of full stops or other indication of a new sentence:

 ![](https://spraakbanken.gu.se/sites/spraakbanken.gu.se/files/Sent_segm_absent.png)